 Visitors with a valid passport may obtain a visa at any Jordanian embassy, consulate, or legation abroad.
 You can also obtain a visa upon arrival at Amman’s Queen Alia International Airport or at any other border crossing (except the King Hussein Bridge (Allenby Bridge) and the ferryboat from Egypt).
-Visa fees are 40 JDs ($56) for single entry valid for two weeks but easily extended at the nearest police station, or 120 JDs ($170) for multiple entries, valid for six months and non-extendable, to be paid in local currency.
+Visa fees are 40 JDs ($56) for single entry valid for one month but easily extended at the nearest police station, or 120 JDs ($170) for multiple entries, valid for six months and non-extendable, to be paid in local currency.
 Few formalities need to be observed when departing Jordan: A departure tax of 8 JDs ($13) is paid at any border crossings except the airports.

 Coming to Jordan by road from Syria, you can cross into Jaber or Ramtha.

 Jaber is 80km away from Amman and is most commonly used by visitors, while Ramtha is 90km away and is mainly for cargo.
 Both borders are open 24/7 throughout the year.